petopet7/MK_Docs-1/docs/index.md

-# Introduction to My Python Package
+# Introduction to Movie Recommendation Python Package

 ## Overview
 This package is designed to simulate a movie database environment.
 It includes modules for generating mock data, managing database interactions, handling API requests, recommending movies, and setting up the entire application.
 It's an ideal toolkit for developers working on movie-related applications, especially in a testing or development environment.